JetBrains/guide/site/webstorm/tips/extract-ruleset/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 With the *Extract ruleset* intention (*Alt+Enter*), you can quickly move selected declarations to a new ruleset in the same file.
----